Steven-Grevera/ENC4265/manual.md

-The Secret of Footwork	Increases crouch walking speed.

-Footsteps no longer make noise when crouching and walking.
-Purchased for 5 magatama.
-Brute Force	Allows you to destroy locked doors by expending 80 stamina.

-Accompanied by a loud noise.
-Purchased for 8 magatama.
-Soul Extraction	When you obtain a Magatama, you will gain 400 Souls.
-Purchased for 5 magatama.
-Psychic Medium	Start the level with 1500 souls.
-Purchased for 5 magatama.
-Bribe	Earn a medal when you clear the level.
-Purchased for 5 magatama.
-Antique Book Collector	Increased chance of Archives appearing.
-Purchased for 3 magatama.
-Caffeine Addiction	Increases coffee effectiveness 	Purchased for 5 magatama.
-Karuta Case	Halves the chance of a karuta being sealed.
-Purchased for 6 magatama Containment	Completely protects the karuta set to the left of this card from being sealed.

-This card cannot be sealed.

-Note: Only works on the single one to  the left not all.
-Purchased for 5 magatama.
-Doll Calling	Press CTRL (B)  and SHIFT (X) simultaneously and then press  space to consume 800 souls and summon a mechanical doll to the location.
-Purchased for 7 magatama.
-Hotaruya Coupon	When revived, the game will resume from Hotaruya.

-Get 20% off your purchases at Hotaruya.
-Spend a certain amount of money at Hotaruya’s Shop.
-Friends from Another World	Nyoi-taro follows behind, shining light on the area.

-This light does not affect the wanderer's vision.
-Special slug pet interactions in the hub world must be achieved.
-Bearded Dandy	When you left-click something happens.

-Only Beard knows what will happen and when.

-This card cannot be sealed.
-Purchased all the karuta cards and talk to Yakumo (The Barkeep.)
-Basic Endurance	Slightly increases stamina recovery speed.
-Purchased for 5 magatama.
-Adrenaline	When discovered by an Apparition, your stamina will be fully restored.
-Purchased for 8 magatama.
-Runner's High	When you run out of stamina, it will cost 10 health points to recover half of your stamina.

-If you don't have enough stamina, it won't be effective.
-Purchased for 7 magatama.
 Reckless 	Running into an Apparition has a 50% chance of incapacitating the Apparition for a few seconds.
 Purchased for 8 magatama.
 Automatic Doors	If you interact with the door while running, it will close behind you as you pass through it.
 Purchased for 5 magatama.
 Sturdy Door	Apparitions now have slightly longer time to break down doors.
 Purchased for 5 magatama.